Fine Art Works

 Drowning in the Lifesaving Service

 "Drowning in the Lifesaving Service" is Emily's first fine art piece.
 It was created for Maine Law's Student Impact Summit for which Emily was chosen to present some of her work.
-Her work was about the fact that the US military - specifically the US Coast Guard - has completely inadequate programs and funding to address domestic violence within its service.
+Her work was about the fact that the US military - specifically the US Coast Guard - has inadequate programs and funding to address domestic violence within its service.
 While the media and pop culture is focusing hard on sexual assault, the military is missing the other half of gender based violence and all of the underlying beliefs and norms that prop up both types of harm.
 For a short discussion and summery of the topic, listen to the Maine Law video!
 Read the entire article by accessing the Word doc below.